tsmit291/express-introduction/README.md

 ## Set the stage

 Skim through this document.
-There are 6 sections to this repo, the intro on this page, and 5 sample projects to run through:
+Crack open each of the listed repos just to get a good feel of what you're getting into.
+Which are you most excited to tackle?

 - [00 - Express Intro](00-express-intro/README.md) - get things installed and started
 - [01 - Calculator](01-calculator/README.md) -